Jayant1234/exploringActivations/README.md

 * Code should follow PEP8 standards as closely as possible

 If you see something that could be improved, send a pull request!
-We are always happy to look at improvements and new experiments, to ensure that `einstein`, as a project, is the best version of itself.

 If you think something should be done differently (or is just-plain-broken), please create an issue.

 ## Contributors